oscar30gt/Synced/DOCUMENTATION.md

 ![](Images/5.png)\
 *First launch settings.*

-> Note: In cases where a matching language is not found, the app will set default language.
+> In cases where a matching language is not found, the app will set default language.

 ## Components